If you’ve ever wondered how to paint a wall? This is the post for you. Here are 7 DIY painting techniques you can use to transform a room in a day.

 - a GOOD basic paint brush (I stress good because you don’t want a brush where the bristles come out in the middle of your painting technique)

-- an angled paint brush (perfect for corners and hard to reach spots)
+- an angled paintbrush (perfect for corners and hard-to-reach spots–this angled paintbrush is my favorite)

 - paint roller